zakattack9/WRaPiC/README.md

     --discovery-token-ca-cert-hash sha256:4ca2fa33d228075da93f5cb3d8337931b32c8de280a664726fe6fc73fba89563
 ```
 8) `kubectl get nodes` to check that all nodes were joined successfully
-9) At this point, all RPi's should be setup and ready to run anything on top of K8s
+9) At this point, all RPi's should be set up and ready to run anything on top of K8s

 #### Side Notes
 - To uninstall K8s use the following commands